Multiomics-Analytics-Group/vuegen/README.md

 Once a Streamlit report is generated, it can be deployed as a web application to make it accessible online.
 There are multiple ways to achieve this:

+### Streamlit Community Cloud

-- **Streamlit Community Cloud**: Deploy your report easily using [Streamlit Cloud][st-cloud], as demonstrated in the [EMP VueGen Demo][emp-st-demo].
+Deploy your report easily using [Streamlit Cloud][st-cloud], as demonstrated in the [EMP VueGen Demo][emp-st-demo].
 The process involves moving the necessary scripts, data, and a requirements.txt file into a GitHub repository.
 Then, the app can be deployed via the Streamlit Cloud interface.
 The deployment example is available in the `streamlit-report-example` branch.

+### Standalone Executables

-- **Standalone Executables**: Convert your Streamlit application into a desktop app by packaging it as an executable file for different operating systems.
+Convert your Streamlit application into a desktop app by packaging it as an executable file for different operating systems.
 A detailed explanation of this process can be found in this [Streamlit forum post][st-forum-exe].

+### Stlite

-- **Stlite**: Run Streamlit apps directly in the browser with [stlite][stlite], a WebAssembly port of Streamlit powered by Pyodide, eliminating the need for a server.
+Run Streamlit apps directly in the browser with [stlite][stlite_repo], a WebAssembly port of Streamlit powered by Pyodide, eliminating the need for a server.
 It also allows packaging apps as standalone desktop executables using stlite desktop.

 These options provide flexibility depending on whether the goal is online accessibility, lightweight execution, or local application distribution.